-10. Supply to Non-rated Premises
+10. Supply to non-rated premises

 Any person or persons requiring a water service to any non-rated property may be supplied on payment of a once only charge equal to the actual cost to the Board to provide such service.
 The annual charge will then be determined by applying the consumption to the cost per kilolitre for normal excess water as determined each year by the Board.

-11. Size of Service Pipes
+11. Size of service pipes

 The size of the service pipe shall in each case be fixed at the discretion of the Board.

-12. Potable Water Supply Systems
+12. Potable water supply systems, standards for

 12.1 All potable cold water supply systems shall be installed, designed and maintained in accordance with AS 3500.1-1992 known as the National Plumbing and Drainage Code, Part 1: Water Supply 1992, as published by Standards Australia.